2sic/2sxc-docs/docs-src/pages/abyss/contribute/tests/system-tests-with-db.md

 ---
-uid: Abyss.Contribute.UnitTests
+uid: Abyss.Contribute.Tests.SystemDb
 ---

 # Run Unit Tests in .net

 _Important: If you only want to USE 2sxc / EAV, then **you do NOT need this**.
 This is meant for people who want to contribute to the source code of 2sxc and EAV._

-2sxc and EAV have more than 600 Unit tests verifying all kinds of functionality.
-Many of them require a DB containing test-data to fully work.
+2sxc and EAV have more than 1'000 Unit tests which require a DB to run.

+This is explained here.

 ## Pre-Requisites

-2sxc server projects have been downloaded and placed as recommended in the checklists.
+1. 2sxc server projects have been downloaded and placed as recommended in the checklists.
+1. Compatibility Level 130 (SQL Server 2016) is required for the `eav-testing` database.
+   This is to ensure that EF features of .net 9 work properly.

 ## Setup Tests